-For fiscal year 2018, operating transfers out of the SR 520 Corridor Account in the amount of \$155,956,240 corresponding to Toll Facility Bond Retirement Account operating transfers in, are used for scheduled debt service payments made from the Toll Facility Bond Retirement Account for bonds issued to construct the SR 520 Corridor.
+For fiscal year 2021, operating transfers out of the SR 520

+cheduled debt service payments made from the Toll Facility Bond Retirement Account for bonds issued to construct the SR 520 Corridor.
+The amount transferred from the Toll Facility Bond Retirement Account to the SR 520 Corridor Account is \$2,488,951 during fiscal year 2021.

 Pursuant to RCW 47.56.876, the Legislature may transfer excess fund balance from the SR 520 Civil Penalties Account to the SR 520 Bridge Account for capital expenditures on the SR 520 Corridor.
 In order to transfer the funds, OST must be provided administrative transfer authority.
-In the 2017-19 biennium, the Legislature provided authority in Chapter 313, Laws of 2018 (ESSB 6106) to transfer \$2,000,000, which represented toll revenue pledged to the bond holder.
-The amount transferred in the SR 520 Corridor account from SR 520 Civil Penalties account totaled \$1,000,000 for fiscal year 2018.
+In the 2019-21 biennium, the Legislature provided authority in Chapter 333, Laws of 2021, Partial Veto (SSB 5165) to transfer \$232,000 which represented toll revenue pledged to the bond holder.
+The amount transferred in the SR 520 Corridor account from the SR 520 Civil Penalties account totaled \$232,000 for fiscal year 2021.